-We have entered into an agreement with Hospira Worldwide, Inc., or Hospira, for the ongoing commercial supply of OMIDRIA and we are currently generating data for submission of a supplemental new drug application, or sNDA, for the approval of Hospira as a manufacturing site for OMIDRIA.
-We have no firm purchase commitments outstanding related to commercial lots under this agreement as of March 31, 2017.
+We have entered into an agreement with Hospira Worldwide, Inc., a wholly owned subsidiary of Pfizer, Inc., or Hospira, for the ongoing commercial supply of OMIDRIA and we are currently compiling data for submission of a supplemental new drug application, or sNDA, for the approval of Hospira as a manufacturing site for OMIDRIA.
+We do not anticipate any material delays in obtaining this approval.
+We have no firm purchase commitments outstanding related to commercial lots under this agreement as of June 30, 2017.

 We may also be required, in connection with our existing in-licensing or asset acquisition agreements, to make certain royalty and milestone payments and we cannot, at this time, determine when or if the related milestones will be achieved or whether the events triggering the commencement of payment obligations will occur.
-See Note 8 to our Consolidated Financial

-Statements for the year ended December 31, 2016 included in our Annual Report on Form 10-K, as filed with the SEC on March 16, 2017, for a description of the agreements that include these royalty and milestone payment obligations.
+See Note 8 to our Consolidated Financial Statements for the year ended December 31, 2016 included in our Annual Report on Form 10-K, as filed with the SEC on March 16, 2017, for a description of the agreements that include these royalty and milestone payment obligations.